Back behind the golden EIB microphone for the day, for the hour, and then tomorrow Rush will be back here guiding the truth finders of this nation.

 And maybe you can afford three bucks, but it's the idea that gets you.

-You go, oh, fifty bucks for a fill-up.
+You go, oh, 50 bucks for a fill-up.

-Maybe you and the family go out driving around, well, maybe you don't now.
+Maybe you and the family go out driving around.

 Maybe instead you take bike rides.

-I've got uh oh yeah.
+I've got, oh yeah.

-American public transformation association said that um if uh in a 2002 study that if Americans use public transportation for about ten percent of their daily travel needs, we would reduce our dependence on foreign oil by more than forty percent.
+American Public Transportation Association said that if in a 2002 study that if Americans use public transportation for about 10% of their daily travel needs, we would reduce our dependence on foreign oil by more than 40%, nearly the amount that we import from Saudi Arabia each year.

 That sounds kind of high.

-Uh but man tr mass transit is um is up.
+But mass transit is up.

 Isn't that interesting?

-And what they normally say with their really their price controls, and every time there's been wager price controls, and by the way, the last time it was done on a national basis, it was a Republican who did it.
+And what they normally say with their really, their price controls, and every time there's been wager price controls, and by the way, the last time it was done on a national basis, it was a Republican who did it.

 It was Richard Nixon, and it led to a disaster, an economic disaster.